TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### 🌟 **New Insights Generated**

 1. **XL and XXL Pizza Demand Drivers**:
-   - The slicer reveals whether specific categories (e.g., Supreme or Chicken) drive the limited demand for XL or XXL pizzas.
+   - The slicer reveals whether specific categories (Supreme or Chicken) drive the limited demand for XL or XXL pizzas.

 2. **Underperforming Combinations**:
    - For example, Small "Supreme" pizzas may underperform, signaling opportunities for recipe adjustments or promotional efforts.